SIMBAChain/CarDemo/README.md

 # install dependencies
 npm install

-# add an empty folder called `static` at root directory

 # create and configure an app on Simba Dashboard
 # with the default `carDemo` smart contract
 # at https://app.simbachain.com/